tonethar/IGME-230-Fall-2019/weekly/week-01B-notes.md

 ## Topics
 - I. How the web works
 - II.
 A Simple Web Page
 - III.
-Demo: FTP & Setting up your `230` directory
+Demo: FTP & Setting up your `230` directory on banjo.rit.edu

 ## I. How the web works